buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

 Tips : Tune position control for settling time.
 Don’t try to tune yaw control too tightly, as yaw control requires a lot of control authority from a quadcopter and can really affect other degrees of freedom.
 This is why you often see quadcopters with tilted motors, better yaw authority!

+See the Scenario3 output in the simulator snapshot below

 <p align="center">
 <img src="https://github.com/buddha216g/FCND-Full-3DControl/blob/master/Simulator_Outputs/Scenario3.png"/>
 </p>